Member | Established: 1977 | Member since 1985

 Current Status: Review & Improve

-• SMO 6: Investigation and Discipline
+SMO 6: Investigation and Discipline

-The Accountants Act 1977 requires the LIA to establish an investigative and disciplinary (I&D) system for the accountancy profession.
-The institute therefore established a Risk and Compliance Committee to monitor member compliance with laws, regulations, the Code of Ethics, and professional standards and an ad-hoc investigations committee to investigate reported cases of noncompliance.
+The Accountants Act 1977 requires the Lesotho Institute of Accountants (LIA) to establish an investigation and disciplinary (I&D) system.
+The institute established a Risk and Compliance Committee to monitor member compliance with laws, regulations, the Code of Ethics, and professional standards and an ad hoc investigations committee to investigate reported cases of noncompliance.
 Subsequently, the Disciplinary Committee is empowered to conduct disciplinary processes and issue sanctions for members that are found guilty of misconduct.
+LIA reports that its enforcement procedures incorporate the SMO 6 requirements.
+The Committee is also developing compliance and whistleblowing policies and procedures that will make the disciplinary process more transparent and efficient.

 Current Status: Review & Improve

-• SMO 7: International Financial Reporting Standards
+SMO 7: International Financial Reporting Standards

 In addition to sharing updates and revisions to the standards with its members via its website and internal notice board, LIA supports implementation of the standards by regularly conducting training on the standards, including IFRS in its CPD events, and monitoring application through inspections.
 LIA also indicates that it has a standing technical column in its quarterly newsletter on the standards.